 Diagnosis and Differential

 An organic explanation for the patient's symptoms must be excluded before the diagnosis of conversion disorder can be made.
 The differential diagnosis is broad and includes stroke, multiple sclerosis, polymyositis, infectious disorders, as well as drug ingestions or poisonings.
-The examination techniques listed in Table 186-2 may help test for true ...
+The examination techniques listed in Table 186-2 may help ...